List of East Bengal FC seasons: IFA Shield

 The IFA Shield is the second oldest football tournament in India after the Durand Cup, and the fourth oldest football competition in the world.
 East Bengal featured in the IFA Shield for the first time in 1921 and crashed out in the second round against Dalhousie in the fourth replayed-match after three drawn matches.
 They won their maiden IFA Shield title in 1943, defeating Police AC 3–0 in the final.
 Since then, the club has won it 28 times (also once in 2018 when the tournament was played as a U-19 event), the most ever in the tournament's history.

 Durand Cup

 The Durand Cup is the oldest tournament in Asia.
 Before 1926, Indian clubs were not allowed to participate in the tournament.
 East Bengal participated in the tournament for the first time in 1926 and reached the third round, before losing to the eventual champions the Durham Light Infantry.
 The Indian clubs were again not allowed to participate until after Independence when the tournament was restarted in 1950.
 East Bengal won their first Durand title in 1951, defeating Rajasthan Club 2–1 in the final.
-The Red and Gold brigade have won the tournament 16 times, a shared record with arch-rivals Mohun Bagan for the most titles in the tournament's history.
+The Red and Gold brigade have won the tournament 16 times, only behind arch-rivals Mohun Bagan who has won the tournament 17 times, for the most titles in the tournament's history.